alexfish/kafka/README.md

 #KafkaKafka is a tiny gem which allows you to convert standard svn repositories to git.
+Mostly written as a tiny experiment, it was also born as a solution to the svn2git gem not working correctly with unufddle repositories.
 Kaka expects your svn repository to use the standard svn layout:	- tags		- 1.0		- 1.1.0		- 2.0	- branches		- feature 1		- feature 2	- trunk	##InstallationInstalling Kafka is easy thanks to ruby gems:	gem install kafka
 ##Usage
 Once installed you can start Kafka from your command line interface.
 The following commands and options are available:
 		Commands